Skip to main content Skip to footer

 • Gain profit:

-Maintaining a balance between assets and liabilities with the scales bent toward assets indicates a positive working capital and hence profit.
+Maintaining a balance between assets and liabilities with the scales bent toward assets indicates positive working capital and hence profit.

 Working capital is a crucial day-to-day requirement for all businesses.
 Maintaining a healthy cash-flow balance involves intricately handling all four working capital components.
 With any of these goals in mind, businesses need expertise and experience to stay sharp and competitive.
 With a digitally powered environment, the Finance and Accounting services from Infosys BPM can empower CFOs with robust decision-making ability.